 There are three main seasons on Svalbard: Summer, Northern Lights Winter and Sunny Winter, the latter denoting the stark but gradual change in the amount of daylight as the stark darkness lifts and summer approaches.
-Seasonal distinctions are extreme – from the Midnight Sun of the summer to the Polar Nights of winter – each one offering a very unique cache of experiences, from wildlife-watching on Arctic expedition cruises to kayaking, cycling, snow-mobile riding, dog-sled expeditions and Northern Lights viewing.
+Seasonal distinctions are extreme – from the Midnight Sun of the summer to the Polar Nights of winter – each one offering a very unique cache of experiences, from wildlife-watching on Arctic expedition cruises to kayaking, cycling, snow-mobile riding, to esa support dog ready with their sled expeditions and Northern Lights viewing.

 The average temperatures in Svalbard

 Life at 78-degrees North is tough going although it’s actually not nearly as tough as its southern counterpart, Antarctica, and probably not as tough as you may imagine.
 Summer here is actually quite pleasant (you know, considering you’re in the Arctic and all) with summer temperatures ranging between 3 and 7 degree Celsius.
 As long as you know how to pack for your Arctic cruise, these temps are totally manageable, even if you’ve never personally experienced this kind of cold before.

 Winter, on the other hand, is quite brutal – winter average temperatures range between -13 and -30 degrees Celsius.
 That’s just freezing cold in anyone’s book!
 And if you think this kind of cold keeps everyone away, you’ll be surprised.
 The allure of catching a glimpse of the Northern Lights, experiencing 24hrs of darkness and partaking in snow-sports, attracts a healthy crowd of hardy travellers, who are enticed by a one-of-a-kind Svalbard experience.

 Here are some of the seasonal highlights in Svalbard that’ll help you decide when the best time is to plan your visit.